How to Afford Graduate School: Best Practices

 Yes, there is a tremendous ROI associated with earning a graduate degree.

-However, that doesn’t mean you shouldn’t do your due diligence and have a strong handle on your financial situation and the costs of grad school.
+However, that does not mean you should not do your due diligence and have a firm handle on your financial situation and grad school costs.

-When you commit to taking this journey, you want to be sure that it’s something you feel 100% confident that you can afford and that it’s the right time to take this on.
-If you’re not sure where to start, you can speak with an adviser who can help you work through this to see if this is the right time for you.
+When you commit to starting graduate school, you want to be sure that it is something you feel confident you can afford and that it is the right time to take this on.
+If you are not sure where to start, you can speak with an speak with an adviser who can help you work through this to see if your budget is the right time for you.

 Best Practice #5: Research the Program’s Specific Costs

 Every school is different and has different costs and payment structures.
-Once you’ve narrowed down your list of programs, make sure you understand the costs associated with each of them.
-It can be helpful to list this in a table or spreadsheet to compare costs directly.
+Once you have narrowed down your list of programs, ensure you understand the costs associated with each.
+Listing this in a table or spreadsheet to compare costs directly can be helpful.

 Not only do different schools have different tuition rates, but they also offer different forms of financial aid and tuition assistance.
 For example, some schools may offer graduate assistantships whereas others may not.

-Make sure you’re taking the time to research and understand the costs and payments expected for each program you consider so you’re making an informed decision when it comes time to choose.
+Make sure you are taking the time to research and understand the costs and payments expected for each program you consider to make an informed decision when it comes time to choose.

 Best Practice #6: Rely on the Experts